ctphoenix/Python-Course-Material/chapter4.md

 For these exercises, functions `count_words_fast`, `read_book`, and `word_stats` are already defined from the main module.

 *** =instructions
--  Edit the code used to read though each of the books in our library, and store each the word frequency distribution for each translation of William Shakespeare's "Hamlet" as a Pandas dataframe `hamlet`.
+-  Edit the code used to read though each of the books in our library, and store each the word frequency distribution for each translation of William Shakespeare's "Hamlet" as a Pandas dataframe `hamlets`.
 How many translations are there?
 Which languages are they translated into?

 *** =hint
 - Define `hamlets` with columns `language` and `distribution`.
 Then, add the results from `word_count_distribution(text)` as a row for all books with the title "Hamlet".